ArtfulScribe Free Poetry Workshop weekend

 ‘Every exit is an entry somewhere else.’
 Tom Stoppard

 The psychology of new beginnings has been an important aspect of change and personal enhancement.
 New beginnings and new places usually mean a chance for you to be better, a metamorphosis to happen.
-In this 90 minute workshop, we will look at how the magic of travelling and new beginnings permeate through poetry and influence the speaker’s narrative.
-We will look at urban and rural landscapes’ language and imagery to strengthen the sense of place in our poetry.
-We will read the works of Marjorie Evasco, Sonia Sanchez, Suji Kwock Kim, Sarah Howe, and others, to learn how language and metaphors can help us re-imagine our life journeys and explore their meaning.
-For booking information, please click here.
+In this 90 minute workshop, we looked at how the magic of travelling and new beginnings permeate through poetry and influence the speaker’s narrative.
+We looked at urban and rural landscapes’ language and imagery to strengthen the sense of place in our poetry.
+We read the works of Marjorie Evasco, Sonia Sanchez, Suji Kwock Kim, Sarah Howe, and others, to learn how language and metaphors can help us re-imagine our life journeys and explore their meaning.